Back to the origins of brane-antibrane inflation

 the potential (\ref{Vtree}) reproduces the inflationary potential (\ref{VVinf}).
+Let us stress that the form of $W_X$ is inferred by requiring that the scalar potential term of the DBI $\overline{\rm D3}$-brane action should also be expressible as a standard supergravity F-term potential.
 However $\sigma$ would be an unstable runaway direction at tree-level.
 We need therefore to add quantum corrections to fix $\sigma$.
 In what follows we shall analyse two separate cases: the first with a linear dependence of the K\"ahler potential on the nilpotent superfield $X$, i.e. $g(\sigma)\neq 0$, while the second without a contribution in $K$ which is linear in $X$, i.e. $g(\sigma)=0$.